josephmanghan/gem-factory/README.md

    - Copy and paste your `.md` content directly into a Google Doc, or
    - Drag your `.md` files into Google Drive, open them (they render as Google Docs), then delete the original files

-2. **For CSV files** - Create a Google Sheet and import your CSV (don't drag CSV files directly—Gemini interprets them incorrectly)
+2. **For CSV files** - Create a Google Sheet and import your CSV (don't drag CSV files directly — Gemini gets very confused by them)

 You can edit CSVs either in your local IDE or directly in Google Sheets.
 Both approaches work equally well.